arnau/seachess/corpus/notes/bulletin_report_2022.md

 | Number of sources                                 | 33   | 53   |
 | Number of sources not used                        | 14   | 27   |

 This year I read substantially less than previous years likely due to changing jobs.
-I didn't realise I added 20 new sources to my weekly routine, I might should do some pruning, it's getting wild.
+I didn't realise I added 20 new sources to my weekly routine, I should do some pruning, it's getting wild.

 The numbers per week have dropped as expected although the maximum stays quite the same.